Dance Rules & Regulations – 2022

 a.
 Community Groups and Schools

 i.
-Schools and Recreation Centres – students attend between 1 and 3 classes a week (this section includes Fine Arts Schools).
+Schools and Community Centres – students attend between 1 and 3 classes a week (this section includes Fine Arts Schools).

-Students participate in four (4) or more hours of classes per week.
+i.
+Students participate in four (4) or fewer hours of classes per week (Recreational competitive)

-Community participants may, if they wish, participate in the Studio classes (i.e. to enter a solo).
+Community participants may, if they wish, participate in the Studio classes.
 Studio competitors may not, however, apply for Community classes.

 Entries and Entry Fees